dmeditor/doc/tutorial/how-to-make-widget.md

 1. A definition file(`definition.ts`), which defines widget's name, type, icons, etc
 2. An entity(`entity.ts`), which define data model of this widget
 3. A main render(`render.tsx`) which is a react component rendering the widget's data
 4. Settings.
-Can be setting configuration and/or customized setting component.
+Can be setting configuration in `definition.ts` and/or customized setting component.

 Then you need to register your widget into dmeditor.